 Amanda L. Brock concentrates her practice in land use and environmental law, assisting clients secure entitlements for their property through matters involving zoning and development approvals.
 She counsels clients on a broad range of issues related to their property including due diligence review, environmental compliance, property tax appeals, and contaminated site remediation.
 Amanda represents clients on entitlement and regulatory matters before local, state and federal agencies.

 As part of her practice, Amanda presents to consultants and developers on a broad range of land use and environmental topics and contributes to the firm’s blog, The Legal Scoop on Southwest Florida Real Estate.

-For five consecutive years (2009–2013), Amanda was recognized by Florida Super Lawyers® magazine as a “Rising Star” in the field of land use, zoning and environmental law, which recognizes the top 2.5% of young attorneys in the State.
-Amanda holds a AV® rating by Martindale-Hubbell.
+Amanda has been recognized for her professional achievements and her community involvement.
+In 2015, she was selected as one of Gulfshore Business magazine’s 40 Under 40.
+In addition, for eight consecutive years (2009-2016), Amanda has been recognized by Florida Super Lawyers® magazine as a “Rising Star” in the field of land use, zoning and environmental law, which recognizes the top 2.5% of young attorneys in the State.
+In 2016, she was one of 130 attorneys in the entire state of Florida selected as an “Up and Comer” by Florida Trend Magazine’s Legal Elite.
+Amanda holds an AV® rating by Martindale-Hubbell.